What Focus on the Family’s 2025 Marriage Report Gets Wrong About Divorce, Faith, and Abuse

 These are not speculative or ideological questions.
 Survivors answer them every day.

-By declining to ask them, the report does not remain neutral.
-It chooses not to see how spiritual pressure, misapplied theology, and church counsel can trap people in destructive marriages—often longer than they would otherwise stay.
+By declining to ask these harder questions in the 2025 report, the research does not remain neutral.
+It chooses not to examine how spiritual pressure, stigma, misapplied theology, and institutional concerns can trap people in destructive marriages—often longer than they would otherwise stay.

 Until research is willing to confront that reality, claims about “conviction” protecting marriage amount to little more than wishful thinking dressed up as data.